zandershah/notes/music140.md

 - Good looks and rebellious, became a teen idol.
 - One of the most successful post-WWII era singers, all the way to the 1980s.

-## Regional Syles: Country & Western
+## Regional Styles: Country & Western
 > Country and western music were regional unti lafter 1945.
 - Some of the first recordings by Ralph Peer.

 **Country Music**: Southeast and Appalacian.
 Folk traditions, ties to the British Isles.